GoogleChrome/web.dev/src/site/content/en/blog/image-optimization-survey/index.md

 ### Transparency

 + It's 2019.
-How are JPGs still without alpha transparency??
+How are JPGs still without alpha transparency?
 + I only really use PNGs for photographs when I need a transparent background.

 ### Problem: transparency for photographic images